 With taildraggers one might select a larger propeller if the engine can handle it.
 With tri-cycle aircraft ground clearance usually becomes an issue.
 These must take a flat nose tire and strut into account so that the propeller does not hit the ground in those situations.

-Check to see what other pilots are using with the same type of aircraft and engine, this will give a good reference of the expected performance of this combination.
+You can also check to see what other builders are using with the same type of aircraft and engine, this will give a good reference of the expected performance of your preferred combination.

 Weight & Balance